Take On the World (Judas Priest song)

 "Take On the World" is a song by English heavy metal band Judas Priest, originally released on their 1978 album Killing Machine, and released as a single in January 1979.
 It was the first Judas Priest single to chart in the UK top 40, reaching number 14.
-The song was an attempt at producing a stadium shoutalong tune in the mould of Queen's "We Will Rock You".
-It was also covered by new wave band The Human League on their 1980 tour.
-According to guitarist K.K.
+The song was Judas Priest's attempt at producing a stadium anthem in the style of Queen's 1977 single "We Will Rock You".
+As a single it sold around 400,000 copies.

+According to former Judas Priest guitarist K.K.
 Downing, the song was used by Wolverhampton Wanderers football club as their club song.

-As a single it sold around 400,000 copies.
+"Take On the World" was covered by new wave band The Human League on their 1980 tour.